SOC-DGL: Social Interaction Behavior Inspired Dual Graph Learning Framework for Drug-Target Interaction Identification: Experiments and Results

-To analyze the importance of the even-polynomial graph filter in EDGL for indirectly extracting higher-order homogeneous information between drugs and targets, this study compared it with the odd-polynomial graph filter for indirectly extracting higher-order heterogeneous information and with the self-attention mechanism under the “warm start” scenario, while keeping all other modules unchanged.
-Specifically, this study evaluated the effectiveness of higher-order similarity information enhancement by the even-polynomial graph filter (Homogeneous\_prop), higher-order interaction information enhancement by the odd-polynomial graph filter (Heterogeneous\_prop), and self-information enhancement by the self-attention mechanism (Self\_attention\_prop) using various metrics to comprehensively measure their performance.
+To analyze the importance of the even-polynomial graph filter in EDGL for indirectly extracting higher-order homogeneous information between drugs and targets, this study compared it with the odd-polynomial graph filter for extracting higher-order heterogeneous information and the self-attention mechanism for enhancing self-information under the warm-start scenario, while keeping all other modules unchanged.
+Specifically, this study evaluated the performance of three variants: Homo\_prop (even-polynomial filter for homogeneous similarity enhancement), Hetero\_prop (odd-polynomial filter for heterogeneous interaction enhancement), and Self\_att\_prop (self-attention mechanism for self-information enhancement).
+As shown in Fig.~\ref{fig:4} (A), Homo\_prop consistently achieved superior performance across all evaluation metrics.
+These results demonstrate the effectiveness of the even-polynomial graph filter in capturing complex high-order homogeneous relationships, enabling more accurate and robust DTI prediction.

-As shown in Fig.~\ref{fig:4}(A), Homogeneous\_prop outperformed Heterogeneous\_prop and Self\_attention\_prop, particularly in AUROC and AUPR, excelling in DTI prediction and handling imbalanced data by capturing complex indirect relationships.
-While Heterogeneous\_prop was effective for direct connections, it struggled with indirect ones.
-Self\_attention\_prop, despite its node-weighting capability, performed weaker overall in managing complex interactions.
-Homogeneous\_prop showed a trade-off with slightly lower Recall, indicating reduced sensitivity to some positives.
-These results highlighted the superior ability of Homogeneous\_prop to capture indirect interactions and improve prediction accuracy.